jaydeelew/jaydeelew/README.md

 - 🐍 Currently building a **Python-based Poker Game** with a sleek **GUI using Qt / PySide6**
 - 📊 Developing an **AI Model Comparison Website**: Compare and visualize outputs and performance of multiple ML models side-by-side using React (Vite, TypeScript) frontend and FastAPI backend
-- 💡 Practicing and writing up solutions for **daily LeetCode challenges**

 ---